Hemanth-Kagitha/assignment2-kagitha/README.md

 # Favourite Team
 My Favourite team that plays Cricket is **Chennai Super Kings**.

+# Ordered List
 The **Best players** in this team are :
-Ravindra Jadeja
+1. Ravindra Jadeja
-Shardul Thakur
+2. Shardul Thakur
-Suresh Kumar Raina
+3. Suresh Kumar Raina

+# Unordered List
 The other teams, which plays good cricket are :
-Sunrisers Hyderabad
+- Sunrisers Hyderabad
-Mumbai Indians
+- Mumbai Indians
-Gujarat Titans
+- Gujarat Titans

 Here is a link to view AboutMe.md
 [Path to AboutMe](AboutMe.md)